simeononsecurity/simeononsecurity.ch/content/articles/session-vs-status-vs-signal-vs-threema-secure-messaging-comparison/index.en.md

 ### **Status's Government Regulations and Compliance**

-As a **blockchain-based platform**, **Status may need to navigate the complexities of cryptocurrency regulations**.
+As a **blockchain-based platform**, **Status may need to handle the complexity of cryptocurrency regulations**.
 Additionally, compliance with data privacy laws is essential for its messaging features.
 Users relying on Status should be aware of the legal implications of blockchain technology in their respective regions.

 ### **Signal's Government Regulations and Compliance**